My Travel & Photography Guide to Zurich, Switzerland

 Augustinergasse

-This narrow cobblestone lane in the Old Town is the most photogenic street in Zurich, and it is in your meta description and title tag but missing from your body.
+This narrow cobblestone lane in the Old Town is the most photogenic street in Zurich, and it is in your meta description and title tag, but is missing from your body.
 Fix that immediately.

 Augustinergasse runs from the area of Bahnhofstrasse down toward the Augustinerkirche, lined with pastel facades in faded cream, sage, and dusty pink, with hand-carved wooden bay windows, flower boxes, and window shutters that have barely changed in centuries.
 The street feels like a film set, except it is simply how Zurich has always looked.